firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 - Capture VESC Tool live data plus Dragy/GPS logs, note duty-cycle ceilings, and adjust wheel circumference so controller and GPS speeds agree.⁹
 - Screen-record smart-BMS or XMatic telemetry while you test—Yamal and Yoann log ~286–290 A battery peaks so the crew can vet discharge ceilings without guessing from feel alone.[^xmatic-logging]
 - Watch battery sag and motor temps; if the pack drops >10 % under your target load, reduce battery current or improve the pack.¹⁰
+- Treat 22 S sag as a health tell: race scooters logging 4–8 V drop under peak load are in the safe zone, while anything beyond ~10 V calls for pack or wiring triage before raising current limits.[^sag-guardrail]
 - Cranking `iQ target` for harder launches can still trip pack protection.
   - logs show some BMS boards dropping output to zero when the requested torque outpaces battery capability, so treat that setting as additive load on the cells.[^15]
 - Expect extra sag in winter—Mirono logs an additional 3–4 V drop near 1 °C and eases battery current to save range and pack temperature.[^cold-sag]